lucasmari/DevOps-Coding-Challenge/Steps.md

 1. Containerize app (create requirements.txt and Dockerfile)
 2. Test it locally
+3. Use gunicorn as production server (recommended in flask docs)
-3. Remove debug option (Use flask env to enable only in dev)
+4. Remove debug option (Use flask env to enable only in dev)
-4. Improve app configuration with envs
+5. Improve app configuration with envs